jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 10. Therophyte, aerophyte and epiphyte not shown

 The description offered here is at the subsection level (e.g. “Cryptophytes” are classified as “Hydrophyte”, “Helophyte” or “Geophyte”; “Phanerophytes” are classified as “Nanophanerophytes”, “Mesophanerophytes” or “Megaphanerophytes”).
-When in doubt, information is to be retrieved from the internet (e.g. Wikipedia, Google photos) or the author is to be contacted.
+When in doubt, information is to be retrieved from the internet (e.g. Wikipedia, Google photos) or the author is to be contacted or ask Ro.
 However, the variable “Plant type” typically relates to the variable “Growth form Raunkiaer” as it follows

 * “Tree”, “Palm” and “Liana” are “Nanophanerophyte” (0.25-8 m height), “Mesophanerophyte” (8-30 m height) or “Megaphanerophyte” (>30 m height), depending on their maximum attainable heights as indicated in parentheses. * If you don't get this info from the paper, a quick Google photo search can give you an idea.
 “Shrub” and “Succulent” are either “Chamaephyte” or (most often) “Nanophanerophyte”, but in some species they be “Mesophanerophyte”.